 - The National Institutes of Health posted an essay by Dr. David Resnick on the importance of ethics in research, "What is Ethics in Research & Why is it Important?"

 - The National Academy of Sciences provides a free publication, "On Being a Scientist: A Guide to Responsible Conduct in Research 3rd Edition".

 - And relevant to Alaska in particular, the National Science Foundation has published the "Principles for Conducting Research in the Arctic" which emphasizes not only principles of ethical research, but encourages respect for all individuals, cultures, and the environment.
 Projects on Indigenous homelands or involving Indigenous Peoples should be coordinated with Indigenous leadership and should follow all applicable regulations and local research guidelines.

 UAF Policy - Responsible Conduct of Research Training

 The UAF Chancellor signed the Responsible Conduct in Research (RCR) Training Policy (Policy #10.07.001) on June 8, 2010.
-The Office of Research is responsible for developing operating procedures, training resources, and tracking compliance with the requirements of this policy and to address the America COMPETES Act requirement that all National Science Foundation (NSF) funded trainees receive formal training in the Responsible Conduct of Research.
-Information about the requirement can be found at the following NSF sites:
+The Office of Research Integrity is responsible for developing operating procedures, training resources, and tracking compliance with the requirements of this policy and to address NSF and NIH policies.
+NSF and NIH have their own independent RCR policies that apply to different grants and/or research personnel.
+Please visit their web sites for more information:

-This course is available for any students or researchers wishing to complete it.
-It is not a generally required course unless you are specifically instructed to do so.
-The primary means for RCR instruction per NIH and NSF funding requirements is the case-based discussion seminar series offered on campus for undergraduates, graduate students, postdoctoral researchers and researchers.
-For more information contact the ORI administrator (474-7800).
+This course is available for any UAF student, faculty, or researchers wishing to complete it.
+It is not a generally required course unless you are specifically instructed to do so and it does not fulfill the NIH and NSF requirements for contact hours.
+For more information contact ORI (474-7800).